“The people living in darkness have seen a great light;

 “Death No.1” depicts flowers leftover on graves, captured relatively soon after funeral ceremonies.

 Thinking of time and its destructive powers was a starting point of working on this project.
-I created a series of photographs exploring symbols of flowers in a direct context of a Human Death.
 The fragility of life and passing time can be easily observed when having a flower as an object.
-I decided to photograph this object in a particular set of circumstances related to Death.
-Some photographs of this series were taken after it rained- water is one of the life symbols.
+I decided to photograph this object in a particular set of circumstances- in a direct context of a Human Death.
 This series explores my fascinations with “never”, “forever” and “always”.
 Observing the consequences of "time" fascinates me.

 My work is about Life and Death.
 I am fascinated by both.

-A few older pictures of mine can be found on The Dots.
-I am present on Instagram mostly:
+A few older pictures of mine can be found on The-Dots.
+I am present on Instagram mostly @karpinski_pi.